arenaxr/arena-docs/content/python/animations.md

 ## GLTF Morphs

 ### Morph and update_morph
-GLTF morphs can be created with the `Morph` class, and can be added to an object with the `update_morph` method
+GLTF morphs can be created with the `Morph` class, and can be added to an object with the `update_morph` method:
 ```python
 # create list of Morphs
 open_eye_morph = [Morph(morphtarget="eyeTop",value=0.0), Morph(morphtarget="eyeBottom",value=0.0)]